After the first great puzzler, Demonware decided that a sequel was in order, and so the C64 version was put into planning… but how about production?

 We are not sure how much more the sequel would have offered from the original game, though it will be interesting to find out and see how far this game ever got.
 Mentioned in Commodore Format as one for the future, we know that plans at least were certainly made for its creation.

-Jazzcat additionally found some notes on a Youtube video which said the following:
+Jazzcat additionally found some notes on a Youtube video (no longer available at the time of 08/11/22) which said the following:

 Chris was questioned about his involvement on the game and he didn’t recall anything sadly.
 It is assumed that he would have composed the music.
 Well, after a bit of browsing through HVSC, we find that it seems to be Matthias Hartung who was behind the tune.
 We have added the music (Dated 1993) to the archive.
 Could Matthias know more?